wirshingh/fastp-hydra-loop/README.md

 ```

-### TO RUN THIS JOB
+### To Run this Job

 The raw read files must end in '_R1_001_fastq.gz' (forward) and '_R2_001_fastq.gz' (reverse) for the script to work.
-Alternatively, the job file can be modified to match the file names of the R1 and R2 reads.
+Alternatively, the job file can be customized to match the file names of the R1 and R2 reads.

 User will need to add two job-specific items to the script: